Impelon/artifactcache/README.md

 [![CodeQL](https://github.com/Impelon/artifactcache/actions/workflows/codeql.yml/badge.svg)](https://github.com/Impelon/artifactcache/actions/workflows/codeql.yml)

-The library is intended as a way to programatically and conveniently change the default download location for libraries requiring large files (_artifacts_) to be downloaded as part of their normal utilization:
+The library is intended as a way to programmatically and conveniently change the default download location for libraries requiring large files (_artifacts_) to be downloaded as part of their normal utilization:
 ```python
 from artifactcache.nltk import cache as NLTK_CACHE
 NLTK_CACHE.path = "/tmp/custom-location" # specify a Linux temporary directory new location for NLTK downloads